-Despite the precipitous drop in annual complaints and inquiries since 2009, the average number during the state’s deregulated era remains significantly higher than those tracked during the state’s pre-deregulation years.
+The average number of electricity-related complaints registered with the PUC during the state’s deregulated years is significantly higher than the average of those tracked prior to deregulation.
+The post-deregulated annual complaint average is 9,547.1.
+Before deregulation, the annual average was 1315.8.
 However, data for pre-deregulation years are limited to only four years: 1998, 1999, 2000, and 2001.
 As noted above, Texas deregulated most of the retail electric market in 2002.

 For this analysis, TCAP reviewed all electricity-related complaints and electricity service inquiries reported to the PUC for each fiscal year since 1998.
 This analysis does not tabulate complaints filed directly with electric companies.

 Texans can find complaint data for individual retail electric providers at the state’s electricity shopping website, powertochoose.org.
 The weighted complaint rankings found on the site take into account both the number of customers a given company serves, as well as the number of complaints the PUC has received about that company.
 In this way, a company that receives a relatively large number of complaints may still receive a favorable complaint ranking if it also serves a relatively large number of customers.

 Electricity Complaints & Inquiries Filed with the PUC